lignumsystem/LignumForest/TASKS.md

 	  LignumForest specific arguments present (for example -generateTrees, -treeDist)*
 - [ ] Implement required changes by the new command line in the main loop.
       Some of the arguments are already present (e.g. -iter).
-Also, the work could be done in parallel: a matter of setting global variables.
+Also, the work could be done in parallel: a matter of setting global variables or data members in GrowthLoop.
 	  Rereading MetaFiles, functions and parameters (clearly, at least not in a messy ad hoc way) might require more work. <br>
 	  Check and implement the following command line options:
   - [x] -iter
   - [x] -metafile